The Travel Show (TV programme): Presenters

-The Travel Show (1988-1997)
+The Travel Show (1988–1997)

-The Travel Show name was first used by the BBC for a BBC 2 holiday programme presented by Penny Junor between 1988 and 1997.
+The Travel Show name was first used by the BBC for a BBC2 holiday programme presented by Penny Junor between 1988 and 1997.
 Like the BBC News programme, one of the main contributors to this magazine-style programme was the news channel's Global Guru Simon Calder, who joined The Travel Show in the last few years of its run to present reports.
-Before Calder, Matthew Collins and John Thornes were the presenters reporting from various locations around the world with John Kettley on hand to give weather advice for the week ahead, while an early 1990s refresh saw Carol Smillie and Paddy Haycocks join the reporting team, with The Travel Show providing a 'Moanline' for viewers to get in-touch with travel complaints.
+Before Calder, Matthew Collins and John Thirlwell were the presenters reporting from various locations around the world with John Kettley on hand to give weather advice for the week ahead, while an early 1990s refresh saw Carol Smillie and Paddy Haycocks join the reporting team, with The Travel Show providing a 'Moanline' for viewers to get in-touch with travel complaints.

 In addition to the main programme, The Travel Show Guides was a half-hour spin-off which just focused on one location per week (for example, Ibiza or Southern California) whilst The Travel Show Traveller and The Travel Show UK Mini Guides were short-form filler programmes compiled from the main programme with the latter featuring a voice-over from Roger Wilkes.